 Ventricular assist devices

-A left ventricular assist device (LVAD) is implanted under your skin.
-It helps pump blood from the left ventricle of your heart and on to the rest of your body.
-A control unit and battery pack are worn outside your body and are connected to the LVAD through a port in your skin.
+A left ventricular assist device (LVAD) is implanted in the chest.
+It helps pump blood from the lower left heart chamber (left ventricle) to the rest of the body.
+A control unit and battery pack are worn outside the body and are connected to the LVAD through a small opening (port) in the skin.

 Rejection of the donor heart.
-One of the most significant risks after a heart transplant is your body rejecting the donor heart.
+One of the most worrying risks after a heart transplant is your body rejecting the donor heart.